tes/seguir/readme.md

 ```

+You can see this flow with the sample application (uses Passport for authentication):  [https://github.com/cliftonc/seguir-example-application](https://github.com/cliftonc/seguir-example-application).

 ## Developing

 Test coverage is slowly increasing, intention is to get it to 100 and then pin pre-commit hooks to it.